GeoWarp: An automatically differentiable and GPU-accelerated implicit MPM framework for geomechanics based on NVIDIA Warp: Numerical examples

 The fifth and final example demonstrates GeoWarp's capability to perform inverse analysis using automatic differentiation.
 Specifically, we consider the identification of ground stiffness from the indentation response of a rigid footing into saturated porous ground.
 The problem geometry and boundary conditions are illustrated in Fig.~\ref{fig:indentation_setup}.
 A 5 m $\times$ 5 m domain of saturated porous ground is indented by a rigid footing of size 1 m $\times$ 1 m.
 Horizontal displacements are constrained along the lateral boundaries in both the $x$- and $y$-directions, while the bottom boundary is fixed in the $z$-direction.
 The top surface is modeled as a drainage boundary.

 As in the previous example, the ground is modeled as a Neo-Hookean hyperelastic material.
-The Young’s modulus is set to $E = 10$ MPa, and the Poisson’s ratio to $\nu = 0.3$.
+While this choice is common for large-deformation problems, it is adopted here primarily to enable gradient-based inverse analysis, as a hyperelastic model ensures smooth and differentiable constitutive behavior throughout the simulation.
+Although elastoplastic soil models can be used in forward analysis, they introduce non-differentiability due to elastic–plastic transitions and nonsmooth yield surfaces such as Mohr–Coulomb, which complicates gradient-based methods.
+While the framework supports automatic differentiation, it cannot eliminate non-differentiability inherent to the constitutive model.
+For this reason, we focus on an elastic material to clearly demonstrate the inverse analysis capabilities of GeoWarp under differentiable conditions.
+As for the material parameters, the Young’s modulus is set to $E = 10$ MPa, and the Poisson’s ratio to $\nu = 0.3$.
 The intrinsic permeability is assumed constant at $k = 10^{-14}$ m$^2$.
 The domain is discretized using a uniform background grid of size 0.25 m $\times$ 0.25 m $\times$ 0.25 m, with $4 \times 4 \times 4$ particles per cell, resulting in a total of 512,000 particles.
 The time increment is fixed at $\Delta t = 0.1$ s.
 Contact between the rigid footing and the porous ground is modeled using a penalty-based method~\cite{chandra2021nonconforming}, with a penalty factor of 1,000.
 To prevent abrupt changes in pore pressure boundaries under large deformation, a moving mesh strategy is employed following Al-Kafaji~\cite{alkafaji2013formulation}.

 We first examine the system response under forward simulation.
 Figure~\ref{fig:indentation_pressure} shows the excess pore pressure distributions at selected load steps as the footing is indented to a final depth of 0.5 m over 25 increments.
 As expected, pore pressure builds up beneath the footing due to compression of the saturated ground.
 The simulation also captures the expected downward displacement directly beneath the footing and uplift in the surrounding region, manifesting a physically consistent deformation pattern.